 All Graphic Design Intern applicants must have a high level of expertise with Adobe Creative Cloud applications on an Apple platform, especially InDesign, Illustrator and Photoshop.
 Applicants must be able to work independently on multiple tasks and meet deadlines.
 Graphic Design majors (Jr., Sr., BFA candidates) and those with illustration experience preferred.

 Lead Graphic Design Interns work approx. 10-12 hours per week with mandatory attendance at weekly marketing team meetings and have some supervisory tasks.
 Entry Level Graphic Design Interns work 8-10 hours per week.
-Positions are available with work-study funding or stipend or for course credit or volunteer.
+Positions are available with work-study funding, for course credit or unpaid.

 - Fill out the WonderLab intern application on this website

 - Send, resume, cover letter and links to three portfolio pieces to Aleisha Kropf, email@example.com